fbpx

 A passionate advocate for mental health awareness with a stellar academic background, Laura Quintero exemplifies resilience, compassion, and an unwavering commitment to fostering supportive communities.

 During her years at Caulfield’s Wheelers Hill campus, she embraced every opportunity to grow and explore her interests.
 Excelling both in the classroom and beyond, she balanced academic pursuits with an active involvement in sports and music.
-Serving on the senior school committee, as House Captain and as Captain of the first hockey team in her final year stands out as some of her proudest achievements, while participation in the choir until from Year 7 to Year 11 added a creative dimension to her experience.
+Serving on the senior school committee, as House Captain of Holmes House and as Captain of the First hockey team in her final year stand out as some of her proudest achievements, while participation in the choir from Year 7 to Year 11 added a creative dimension to her experience.

 One of her standout memories was participating in the Year 9 China experience.
 Spending five weeks immersed in a completely different culture helped develop independence and personal growth at a critical juncture of her life.
 Learning to adapt and thrive in unfamiliar environments left a lasting impression, as did the strong friendships formed during the trip.
 The influence of dedicated teachers, such as her Year 8 Chinese teacher, Miss Parfitt, also left an indelible mark.